holderlb/wumpus-world-simulator/README.md

 ## Contributors

-Thanks to Sergio Tessaris (@stessaris) for updates to support Python 3.
+Thanks to [Sergio Tessaris](https://github.com/stessaris) for updates to support Python 3.